dagerikhl/paycheck-of-existence/README.md

 3. Run `npm run deploy` to deploy the app directly to Firebase.
     - **Note!** This requires Firebase to be configured.
     - **Note!** This requires certain environment variables to be set, see [Configuration](#configuration).
+    - **Note!** This deploys the application a Firebase alias, `staging`.

+### CI/CD

+The project is setup to deploy automatically with Travis, _but only to staging_.
+To deploy the application to production, follow the steps in [Deployment](#deployment), and run `npm run deploy:prod` to deploy the newly generated release to production.

 ## Technologies